LuThanhThien/myleetcode/README.md

-# MyLeetcode-150
+# MyLeetcode
-Keep track of my Leetcode150 Practice!
+Keep track of my Leetcode Practice! export PYTHONPATH=$PYTHONPATH:<path/to/this/repository>